 - Analgesics: These include common OTC pain medications like ibuprofen and Naproxen.

 - Certain OTC products such as anti-cold tablets that contain pseudoephedrine could be the reason why you tested positive for amphetamines.

 Note: This list does not contain all the medications that might cause a false positive drug test.
 Therefore, it’s important to tell a doctor about all the drugs (prescription or OTC), supplements, and food items.

 Factors That may Cause False Positive Drug Test

 - If there are metabolic products of the actual drug in the body?

 - Sensitivity of the detection technique

-In conclusion, a false positive drug test does not mean you abuse drugs.
-It means you need to recheck your diet or medication.
+In conclusion, a false positive drug test does not mean that patient 100% abuses drugs.
+It means one need to recheck the diet or medication.
 In any case, if the test is positive, the patient should consult the doctor and take another test to confirm.

-You can learn more about the false positive drug test, drug addiction or aspects of drug abuse or other tests.
-First, talk to the experts near you or click here for more details.
+Patients can learn more about the false positive drug test, drug addiction or aspects of drug abuse or other tests.
+First, talk to the experts nearby or click here for more details.

 - Hadland S. E., Levy S. Objective Testing: Urine and Other Drug Tests.
 Child and Adolescent Psychiatric Clinics of North America.
 2016; 25(3): 549–565. doi:10.1016/j.chc.2016.02.005. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4920965/.